 Notes to editors:

-- The scheme aims to provide a strategic transport link from the A1 Belfast-Dublin key transport corridor to the A2 Warrenpoint dual carriageway.
+- The scheme aims to provide a strategic transport link from the A1 Belfast to Dublin key transport corridor to the A2 Warrenpoint dual carriageway.
 Both road corridors link the A2 Warrenpoint Road to the Ellisholding Junction on the A1.
 One corridor starts on the A2 Warrenpoint Road along the frontage of Greenbank Industrial Estate and crosses the Newry River and Canal just to the south Drumalane Quarry and then heads in a westerly direction towards the A1.
 In the second option the corridor extends further south as far as Rough Island and follows along Fathom Line before heading in a northerly direction up Fathom Mountain to the A1.

 - The Preliminary Options Scheme Assessment of the Newry Southern Relief Road is now complete.
 The subsequent report, which was published in 15 June 2017, concluded by identifying two corridors to take forward for further development.